helidon-io/helidon-build-tools/helidon-cli-maven-plugin/README.md

     </executions>
 </plugin>
 ```
-This declaration does _not_ specify a phase so is not tied to any lifecycle; it is only executed during the dev loop
+This declaration does not specify a phase so is not tied to any lifecycle; it is only executed during the dev loop
 whenever any file with the `.hello` suffix in the `etc` directory changes.

-Includes and excludes use [Ant path pattern syntax](http://ant.apache.org/manual/dirtasks.html#patterns).
+Includes and excludes use [Ant path pattern](http://ant.apache.org/manual/dirtasks.html#patterns) syntax.

-> **_NOTE:_** Changes to the `devLoop` configuration require a restart to take effect.
+> **_NOTE:_** Changes to the `devLoop` configuration require a restart to take effect (it is injected by Maven
+> at startup).

 #### Goal References